c4pt000/DigitalPay-wallet-for-dogecoin-network/README.md

 * updates every 1-2 hours from a private docker repo as a distribution point to keep blockchain for dogecoin synced to end user client of dogecoin-qt

-# might require docker run -it c4pt/dogesnap-wallet on a fresh pull
+# requires docker run -it on a fresh pull

+docker run -it c4pt/dogesnap-wallet

 to mount the blockchain on the host from docker